xtensor-stack/xsimd/docs/source/basic_usage.rst

 Auto detection of the instruction set extension to be used
 ----------------------------------------------------------

-The same computation operating on vectors and using the most performant instruction set available:
+The same computation operating on vectors and using the most performant instruction set available, using a code that's generic on the batch size:

 .. code::